 An inviting room does not need to have a lot of furniture.
 This room gives the feeling of both comfort and elegance.
 The presence of a queen-sized platform bed here succeeds in making the room feel spacious and airy.
-Also, the colours of which goes well with the overall color scheme.
-As for lighting, using warm-colored lighting on the ceiling can create a mesmerizing contrast.
+Also, the colours of which goes well with the overall colour scheme.
+As for lighting, using warm-coloured lighting on the ceiling can create a mesmerizing contrast.

 18. Condominium in Cheras

 One thing really noticeable in this room is that it looks incredibly airy.
 The usage of bed mattress that sits really close to the ground gives the room more open space.
 Thanks to the help of this huge closet with mirror doors, the room feels twice as big.
 Despite its low height, the floor level is multifunctional.
 Besides being the platform for your bed, it can also function as a nightstand where you can place bedside lamps and the pictures of your loved ones.

 19. Platform Bed Concept with Exposed Brick and Concrete

 This room uses a mix of materials for dramatic effect.
 From the cement feature wall, multi-level platform bed, to the exposed brick elements.
 The bed itself is made to float on the platform, and feels like it goes on forever.

 20. Concept for Terrace House Bedroom

 The use of dark wood elements in the platform, floor and walls (even the TV console) makes this room look rich and luxurious.
 The sleeping area is demarcated by a slightly raised platform with built-in lighting.